Lever vs Workable

 Pros

-- Strong integrations with HR and productivity tools
+- Extensive integrations with HR, payroll, and business tools

 Cons

-- Premium pricing may be high for small businesses
+- Premium pricing may be steep for small teams or startups

 Conclusion